 So, lenders that want to get more buyers in expensive markets are offering more non-QM loans with financing up to 40 or even 50 years.
 These Non QM mortgage lenders must take on the higher risk of underwriting such loans.
 Typically, the borrower must come up with a higher down payment and have a top credit score.

 Another type of mortgage that is becoming more popular is the option adjustable rate mortgage.
 This allows the borrower to have negative amortization for a short period.
 This type of ARM is not legal under the QM standard today.
-Lenders who want to attract more of these borrowers are offering these higher-risk loans.
+Non qualified mortgage lenders who want to attract more of these borrowers are offering these higher-risk loans.

 This type of qualified mortgage can be attractive for a borrower in an expensive area who wants to keep the initial payment as low as possible.
 But regulations require the borrower to begin to pay principal after an abbreviated period.